Insprill/custom-join-messages/docs/message-types/sound.rst

 Sound
 ^^^^^
 The sound to play.
-A full list of sounds can be found `Here <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html>`_.
+A full list of sounds can be found `Here <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html>`_, or they can be specified the vanilla way with namespaces.
+The minecraft namespace is assumed if none is specified.

 Volume
 ^^^^^^